informalsystems/quint/tutorials/lesson3-anatomy/coin.md

     // Sends an amount of newly created coins to an address.
     // Can only be called by the minter, that is, the contract creator.
     // Note that we have to add `sender` as an action parameter,
-    // which is accessed via implicit `msg.sender` in Solidity. action mint(sender: Addr, receiver: Addr, amount: UInt): bool = all {
+    // which is accessed implicitly via `msg.sender` in Solidity. action mint(sender: Addr, receiver: Addr, amount: UInt): bool = all {
         require(sender == minter),
         val newBal = balances.get(receiver) + amount